 Central/Intergroup Office Services

-The following suggestions outline the basic services a central/intergroup office might offer:
+The following outlines the basic services a Central/Intergroup office might provide:

-- Office Facilities — The central/intergroup office can maintain a conveniently located office in which paid workers and/or volunteers coordinate local A.A. services.
+2. Office Facilities — The Central/Intergroup office can maintain a conveniently located office in which paid workers and/or volunteers coordinate local A.A. services.

-- Meeting Lists and Other Literature — At regular intervals, the central/intergroup office may publish and distribute up-to-date lists of meetings and other information about local A.A. services.
-Many intergroup/central/intergroup offices sell A.A.
+3. Meeting Lists and Other Literature — At regular intervals, the Central/Intergroup office may publish and distribute up-to-date lists of meetings and other information about local A.A. services.
+Many Central/Intergroup offices sell A.A.
 Conference-approved literature for the convenience of local groups.

-- Information Exchange — The service office may function as a clearinghouse for the circulation and exchange of information among all the A.A. groups in the community.
-In this same connection, a logical function of the central/intergroup office is to provide “exchange” meetings, where group program chairpersons meet regularly to exchange meetings with other groups.
+4. Information Exchange — The Service Office may function as a clearinghouse for the circulation and exchange of information among all the A.A. groups in the community.
+In this same connection, a logical function of the Central/Intergroup office is to provide “Exchange” meetings, where group program chairpersons meet regularly to exchange meetings with other groups.

-- A.A. in Correctional and Treatment Facilities — The central/intergroup office can maintain contact with local groups in correctional facilities and treatment facilities, offering literature and prerelease A.A. contacts and arranging for A.A. speakers and visitors to meetings.
-When there is a corrections or treatment committee for this purpose, the service office may assist through close cooperation with local hospitals and prisons.
-Central/intergroup offices handling institutional contacts can find A.A.
+6. A.A. in Correctional and Treatment Facilities — The Central/Intergroup office can maintain contact with local groups in correctional facilities and treatment facilities, offering literature and pre-release A.A. contacts and arranging for A.A. speakers and visitors to meetings.
+When there is a Corrections or Treatment Committee for this purpose, the Service Office may assist through close cooperation with local hospitals and prisons.
+Central/Intergroup offices handling institutional contacts can find A.A.
 Guidelines and other service material on aa.org for shared experience in providing these services.

-- Local A.A.
-Events — An A.A. central/intergroup office is a logical body to manage the details of an annual dinner, picnic, or convention, if the participating groups wish it.
+7. Local A.A.
+Events — An A.A.
+Central/Intergroup office is a logical body to manage the details of an annual dinner, picnic, or convention, if the participating groups wish it.

-- A.A.
-Bulletin or Newsletter — The preparation of a publication for periodic distribution to A.A. groups is often a function of the central/intergroup office.
+8. A.A.
+Bulletin or Newsletter — The preparation of a publication for periodic distribution to A.A. groups is often a function of the Central/Intergroup office.